allenai/open-mds/README.md

   ```

 - If you wish to use the `dense` retriever, you will need to install [FAISS](https://github.com/facebookresearch/faiss) with GPU support.
 See [here](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md) for detailed instructions.

+## Reproducing Results

+If you are interested in reproducing the results from our paper, please see the README in the [scripts/slurm](./scripts/slurm) directory.
+We also provide notebooks that, given the raw experimental results, reproduce the tables and figures from the paper.
+These notebooks can be found in the [notebooks](./notebooks) directory.